-Privileged Access Management (PAM) is a crucial aspect of cybersecurity that focuses on securing and managing an organisation’s privileged accounts.
-Privileged accounts have elevated access rights and permissions, allowing users to perform critical tasks and access sensitive information.
+Privileged access management (PAM) is a crucial aspect of cybersecurity that focuses on securing and managing an organisation’s privileged accounts.
+Privileged accounts have elevated access rights and permissions to the organisation’s critical IT systems and applications.
+They allow users to perform administrative tasks to those systems.

-PAM is a security solution focusing on the authorisation, monitoring, and management of privileged accounts with elevated permissions to critical systems, data, and resources.
-By utilising PAM, organisations can ensure that only authorised individuals can access privileged accounts and effectively enforce controls and policies.
+PAM is a security solution that focuses on the authorisation, monitoring and management of privileged accounts that have elevated permissions to critical systems, data and resources.
+By using PAM, organisations can help to ensure that only authorised individuals can access privileged accounts and reliably enforce relevant controls and policies.

-Deploying and managing privileged access within an organisation requires meticulous planning, adherence to best practices, and constant vigilance.
-While the concept may seem simple, the dynamics of privileged access management call for a more in-depth understanding of how it works, why it’s important, and how organisations can effectively utilise PAM security.
+Deploying and managing privileged access within an organisation requires meticulous planning, adherence to best practices and constant vigilance.
+While the concept may seem simple, the dynamics of privileged access management calls for a more in-depth understanding of how it works, why it’s important and how organisations can effectively use PAM security.

 Cybersecurity Education and Training Begins Here

 Here’s how your free trial works:

 - Meet with our cybersecurity experts to assess your environment and identify your threat risk exposure

 - Within 24 hours and minimal configuration, we’ll deploy our solutions for 30 days

 - Receive report outlining your security vulnerabilities to help you take immediate action against cybersecurity attacks